During the current pandemic phase we are continuing to monitor government guidance carefully and keep you informed of any developments.

 If you do not receive a response please use the general school email address firstname.lastname@example.org

-If anything happens that you as a parent feel uncomfortable about, please phone the school on 01590 677033 and ask to speak to someone on a Child Protection matter.
-Alternatively please email email@example.com
+During term-time, if anything happens that you as a parent feel uncomfortable about, please phone the school on 01590 677033 and ask to speak to someone on a Child Protection matter.
+Alternatively please email email@example.com.
+However, please note this email address is not monitored during school holiday periods.

 At Priestlands, Richard Glenny, Deputy Headteacher, is the Designated Safeguarding Lead [DSL] and Kerrie McAdam, Assistant Headteacher, is the Deputy DSL.